cbnventures/foodflare-auth/README.md

 1. Visit the [IAM Management Console](https://console.aws.amazon.com/iam/home?region=us-east-1)
 2. Under __Access management__, click __Users__
 3. Click the __Add user__ button
-   - For the user name, type in `claudia`
+   - For the user name, type in `foodflare`
    - Check __Programmatic access__ for the access type
 4. Click the __Next: Permissions__ button
 5. Click the __Create group__ button
-   - For the Group name, type in `claudia`
+   - For the group name, type in `foodflare`
    - Then search and enable these policies listed below:
      - `AWSLambdaFullAccess`
      - `IAMFullAccess`